The International Legal Research Group on Law & Sustainability

-An International Legal Research Group is a comparative research project in which students and young lawyers across ELSA’s 44 member countries carry out research on a specified topic in order to make their findings publicly available in a report.
-ELSA’s International LRGs are professionally typeset and published by Wolf Legal Publishers.
+An International Legal Research Group is a comparative research project in which students and young lawyers across ELSA’s 43 member countries carry out research on a specified topic in order to make their findings publicly available in a report.
+ELSA’s International LRGs are professionally typeset and published and peer-reviewed by the Academic Board.
+The focus of the upcoming ILRG is “Law & Sustainability”.
+The purpose of the ILRG is to identify the legal tools that can be found across Europe to accommodate sustainable transitions, and what role these tools play in regard to human rights, economy and climate justice, for example.
+Based on the research, policy recommendations will be drafted, and the report will be sent to major decision-makers with whom ELSA frequently collaborates, such as the Council of Europe and the United Nations.

 The ILRG is supervised by experts in the field and will be professionally typeset and published thus providing an opportunity to be cited by other students and professionals.